na-na-hi/renget/archive/6wfys.md

 Dark Corners of Nirn - Ever wanted to have crippling PTSD?
 Here you go.
 More of a novelty than something to structure a playthrough around.

 Shadow of Skyrim - A very cool all-in-one respawn mod and Immersive Dynamic Nemesis System like in the LOTR batman games.
 This has less confusing spawn points and debuffs than the other mods, and can be configured to do about the same things as both.
 *or* Ashes - Sleep to save, wake up where you slept when you die with a mild debuff and configurable item loss.
-Check the comments for some essential fixes.
+Check the comments for some essential fixes!
 Unmaintained and has some minor niggles, but finished and working.
 *or* Respawn - This is similar to the above but your respawn points are fixed to Temples, Halls of the Dead, and your homes.
 This is maintained and less buggy, and works in DLC or quest areas.
 Check the comments for a bed respawn more similar to Ashes.
 *or* Defeat - if you'd rather be raped and impregnated than be immortal, I suppose.